 The title vidyadhara, bearer of awareness, is accorded only the greatest of vajrayana masters.
 The vidyadhara Jatsön Nyingpo was one of the greatest tertöns of the Seventeenth Century.
 Jatsön Nyingpo’s revelations continue to be widely practiced throughout the Himalayan region, and even in other parts of the world.

-The Life of Jatsön Nyingpo
+Rainbow Essence: The Life and Teachings of Jatsön Nyingpo

 by Jatsön Nyingpo